 Stand up and twist your torso 180 degrees to the front while squeezing the glutes when sitting for a long time.
 Your upper body should be the only thing that should twist while your arms are in a cactus position.

 I usually do this by feeling.
-I sometimes roll my shoulder blades and try to move the stubborn parts of our upper bodies.
+I sometimes roll my shoulder blades and try to move the stubborn parts of my upper bodies.

 You can also take a broomstick, put it in a doorway, and do this exercise.
 Opening up the spine and finding mobility in the upper body will make your sternum pop less often and help you reduce pain.
 Try these two exercises and see how your body feels.